ahmetsenturk/masters-thesis/content/implementation.typ

 ) <blooms-not-attempted>

-Finally, we extended the schema to capture progress.
-For each competency, the system now compares the current submission with the previous one and records changes (i.e., added, removed modified, or unchanged).
-This produces a compact “before-after” view at the competency level.
+Finally, we extended the schema to capture the student's progress.
+The system compares the current submission with the previous one for each competency and records changes (i.e., added, removed, modified, or unchanged).
+This produces a compact "before-and-after" view at the competency level.
 As in @blooms-improved, the schema stores a positive change with a short description and line span.
-The result is feedback that can say not only where the student is, but also how they moved between attempts, which better supports process-focused guidance.
+The result is feedback that can show where the student is and how they moved between attempts, which better supports process-focused guidance.

 #figure(